 - In a saucepan, bring 3 cups of vegetable stock to the boil.

-- In the meantime, combine EVOO, nutritional yeast, garlic, basil, pine nuts and lemon juice in a high-speed blender and blend until smooth.
+- In the meantime, combine EVOO/filtered water, nutritional yeast, garlic, basil, pine nuts and lemon juice in a high-speed blender or food processor and blend until smooth.

 - Add frozen peas and spring onion to the vegetable stock saucepan and allow to simmer for about 7 minutes.